casangi/examples/index.rst

 A collection of community provided scripts covering various CASA tutorials, examples, demonstrations, tips, tricks and general best practices.

-.. warning:: CASA pip wheels run on Python 3.8, while Google Colab currently runs on 3.10.
-This means that the Notebooks do not run on Google Colab for the time being.
-Please download and run the Notebook Examples locally.
+.. warning:: CASA pip wheels based on Python 3.8 no longer run on Google Colab.
+Please use pip wheels that run on Python 3.10 (CASA 6.6.0+), or download and run the Notebook Examples locally.

 .. toctree::
    :glob: